+Cash-in-Lieu:

-- (a) Cash-in-Lieu: From developers, as provided for in the Town Planning Scheme; - (b) Specified Area Rate (SAR): The City may choose to apply a SAR to all or part of the City Centre as deemed to be receiving the benefit from the provision of parking;
+From developers, as provided for in the Local Planning Scheme;

+Specified Area Rate (SAR):

+The City may choose to apply a SAR to all or part of the City Centre as deemed to be receiving the benefit from the provision of parking;

-- User Pays Charges: The City should review fees and/or introduce paid parking on-street and at its parking stations as is deemed necessary and appropriate; - (d) Fines and Penalties: The excess of revenue over expenditure, achieved from the policing of parking areas within the City Centre will be transferred to a separate Transport Planning & Car Parking fund; - (e) Allocation from General Revenue: The City will consider the allocation of funds from general revenue towards the purchase of land for parking and the construction of parking areas within the City Centre; - (f) Privately Funded and Operated Car Parking Facilities: The City may consider and approve any financially viable option for public car parking facilities within the City Centre should it be consistent with the objectives of the Strategy.
+User Pays Charges:

+The City should review fees and/or introduce paid parking on-street and at its parking stations as is deemed necessary and appropriate;

+Fines and Penalties:

+The excess of revenue over expenditure, achieved from the policing of parking areas within the City Centre should be transferred to a separate parking fund;

+Allocation from General Revenue:

+The City will consider the allocation of funds from general revenue towards the purchase of land for parking and the construction of parking areas within the City Centre;

+Privately Funded and Operated Car Parking Facilities:

+The City may consider and approve any financially viable option for public car parking facilities within the City Centre should it be consistent with the objectives of the Strategy.
 Joint Venture car parking facilities may also be considered by the City.

-All funds raised from the application of any of the funding mechanisms outlined in this clause shall be transferred to a separate Transport Planning & Car Parking fund, which will be expended to either provide for additional car parking and associated facilities within the City Centre or reduce demand for such facilities.
+All funds raised from the application of any of the funding mechanisms outlined in this clause should be transferred to a separate parking fund, to be used as expenditure on improvements towards car parking, public transport, pedestrian access, cycling facilities and infrastructure by the City, especially where these will reduce the demand for parking.